Port Townsend Washington

 She died at the age of 13 of a heart infection on March 20th, 1907, in a Seattle hospital.
 She probably loved her grandparent’s castle.
 If her grandpa was there in spirit form, she probably wanted to stay with him.

 This was researched by Olympic Peninsula Paranormal Society, who found a 1943 newspaper article that told of his demise from drowning in Puget Sound, though his body was never found.
-Perhaps his body sunk to the bottom, and was pulled out by the strong currents to the sea.
+Perhaps it sank to the bottom, and was pulled away by strong currents to the sea.
 His clothes were neatly folded on the shore, suggesting that he was taking a recreation swim in the water, on September 2nd, 1943, but had some sort of unexpected deadly mishap, perhaps some sort of health issue.
-Father John Alden Murphy’s death certificate states that his death was assumed to be accidental; There was no suicide note, and perhaps it was part of his daily or weekly routine to swim in Puget Sound.
+His death certificate states that his death was assumed to be accidental.
+There was no suicide note, and perhaps it was part of his daily or weekly routine to swim in Puget Sound.

 However, my sources that reported this side of the story, offered by the management, didn’t follow up and ask the name of the bartender, so they could interview this fellow who supposedly made up the ghost stories of woe and tragedy.
 No hotel wants two suicides attached to their business, or perhaps they wanted to play down the fact that they have some mostly unseen, spirit people guests enjoying their establishment.

-Though the stories are somewhat plausible.
-There are stories on hauntedhouses.com of women who find themselves pregnant, or just alone, who wind up killing themselves when they feel their beloved has abandoned them, or their beloved is thought to have been killed.
-Men also have killed themselves over a lost love.
+But the stories are somewhat plausible.
+There are acounts on hauntedhouses.com of women who find themselves pregnant, or just alone, who wind up killing themselves when they feel their beloved has abandoned them, or their beloved is thought to have been killed.
+Men have also killed themselves over a lost love.

 Story Legend 1: As told supposedly by the bartender.
-A picture of a young woman, thought to be English Kate hung on the wall, as of 2008.
+The picture of a young woman, thought to be English Kate hung on the wall, as of 2008.

-A young English woman, Kate, came and stayed at Manresa Castle, in 1921, to wait for her beloved to return from the sea.
+She came and stayed at Manresa Castle, in 1921, to wait for her beloved to return from the sea.
 Perhaps she was a relative of the caretaker, who stayed at Manresa Castle as the one looking after the place.
-Disaster struck when her beloved’s ship sunk, and it was feared that all had died aboard.
+Disaster struck when her beloved’s ship sank, and it was feared that all had died aboard.
 In her great distress, she killed herself by jumping out the window in room 306, not able to cope with life without him.
 However, it was learned afterward that her beloved had survived and had been picked up by a passing boat.

 Story Legend 2: Added twists were revealed/confessed to investigator/author Jeff Dwyer by the female spirit, thought to be English Kate herself.
 Hopefully, she felt some peace in telling what really happened, if this indeed is true.

-LEGEND Story: A wayward Jesuit Priest in Training: Told by the bartender.
+Story Legend: A wayward Jesuit Priest in Training.
+Told by the bartender.

 Doors open and close by themselves.